 All the children in school will be given the opportunity to lead a Class Council Meeting in their classes, at some point.
 Please see the 'Gallery' for photos of some of our children holding Class Council Meetings.

-The Comms Team meet up with Mrs. Sargent every fortnight to make decisions and to talk about how we can make our school an even better place to be!
+The Comms Team meet up with Mrs. Sargent every week to make decisions and to talk about how we can make our school an even better place to be!

 In 2017-18 we raised money for books for ERIC (Everyone Reading In Class), books linked to the topics taught in class and new table organisers if needed.